 13. Have fun in the sun with your little ones with this fantastic ready-to-decorate, Teepee Play Tent » The kit contains a plain canvas teepee, canvas rope and five wooden poles for you and the kids to build your very own quirky wigwam.

-16. This Owl Pinata » makes a great Mexican-inspired party game.
+16. The blog post How to Make an Owl Pinata » will show you how to make this excellent party game.
 A pinata is fab for adding entertainment to children’s parties, whether you want to make your mache shape into a clown, animal or a rocket, it’s so simple to make your own.

 18. This DIY Water Fight Kit idea by Inner Child Fun » is a fun way to surprise family and friends with a little treat in the heat!
 Included is a a free printable label for easy gift-giving too.
 You kids will love dunking the sponge bombs into buckets of water to throw to each other for games of catch, and the sponges can be used over and over again with minimal amounts of water — perfect for the resource-conscious!

 19. All you need to make these super Winning Medals by Aisha Green » is jam jar lids, glitter and cardboard.
 Best of all, make them in the garden and you’ll not be picking glitter from the carpet for weeks!